Linux: Let the fun commence!

 By default, the backups are stored in your home folder on the local disk.
 You’ll want to change this, so Select one of the alternative storage locations from the drop-down list.
 These can be Amazon S3, Google Cloud, Rackspace Cloud or generic FTP/SSH/WebDav/Windows Share based locations.

-The following apps are pre-installed with Ubuntu GNOME 17.04.
-If your distribution differs, you may find that the apps are different.
-Just click on the ‘9 dots’ icon at the bottom of the Dock in the Activities view and you’ll see all of the Apps on your system just waiting for you to explore!
+The following apps are some of the apps pre-installed with Ubuntu.
+Note that they are just the basics.
+Check out Chapter Seven for the low down on the wonders of awesome Linux software.
+To launch your apps, just click on the ‘9 dots’ icon at the bottom of the Dock and you’ll see all of the Apps on your system just waiting for you to explore!

 Browsing the web

-Ubuntu GNOME has Firefox pre-installed.
-You can download Google Chrome from their website if that’s your fancy though.
-Firefox was built for Linux before it really got to Windows and Mac.
-You’ll find it works in exactly the same way as it does on Windows or Mac.
+Ubuntu has Firefox pre-installed.
+You can download Google Chrome from the Google Chrome if that’s your fancy though (Chromium is also available in the App store – it’s a free alternative to Chrome, made by Google, just without the proprietary bits).
+You’ll find each of these browsers work in exactly the same way as it does on Windows or Mac.

 E-mail and Calendar

+Whilst Thunderbird is now the default Email client for Ubuntu (with the Lightning calendar add-on), GNOME also ties in closely with Evolution.
 Evolution is a powerful e-mail, calendaring and contact management productivity tool which can connect to your online accounts (eg Google, Microsoft Exchange etc).
 It works very much like Microsoft Outlook on a Windows PC does.
-Of course, if you prefer another email client, there’s plenty to choose from, Thunderbird and Claws and many more are great titles.
+Of course, if you prefer another email client, there’s plenty more to choose from!

 Music / Radio and Video